Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems

-\Abstract{Some geometric solutions to the problem of endowing a dynamical system with a Hamiltonian formulation are presented within the class of Poisson structures.
-We address this problem on orientable manifolds, and by using decomposable Poisson structures.
-In the first case, the existence of a Hamiltonian formulation is ensured under the vanishing of some topological obstructions, improving a result of Gao.
-In the second case, we apply a variant of the Hojman construction to solve the problem for vector fields admitting a transversally invariant metric and, in particular, infinitesimal generators of proper actions.
-Finally, we also consider the hamiltonization problem for Lie group actions, and give solutions in the particular case in which the acting Lie group is a low-dimensional torus.}
+\Abstract{Some positive answers to the problem of endowing a dynamical system with a~Hamiltonian formulation are presented within the class of Poisson structures in a geometric framework.
+We address this problem on orientable manifolds and by using decomposable Poisson structures.
+In the first case, the existence of a Hamiltonian formulation is ensured under the vanishing of some topological obstructions, improving a~result of Gao.
+In the second case, we apply a variant of the Hojman construction to solve the problem for vector fields admitting a transversally invariant metric and, in particular, for infinitesimal generators of proper actions.
+Finally, we also consider the hamiltonization problem for Lie group actions and give solutions in the particular case in which the acting Lie group is a low-dimensional torus.}